 How AI Is Learning to Feel Pain and What That Means for Humanity

-But something a bit quieter and softer.
-That flicker of discomfort you get sometimes for no reason at all, a built-in warning light.
+This is something a bit quieter and softer.
+It’s more like that flicker of discomfort you get sometimes for no reason at all, a built-in warning light.
 The primitive feeling of “don’t do that again.”

 The thought that a machine can have a sense of unease makes you laugh a little nervously, then wonder if we’ve tipped too far.
 (It does for me anyway!)